sfeister/twang/README.md

 ```

 ## Downloading this library
-Download and unzip all files in this repository into a local directory.
+Download and unzip all files in this repository into a local directory on the Raspberry Pi.

 ## Running the harp
+After physical construction of the laser harp:

 1. Check you have audio output working with your speakers.
 Test this by trying to play a sound file in a standard Raspbian sound player, like Audacity.
 If you don't hear sound, you can change between HDMI audio, analog audio, and other audio output options by left-clicking the volume icon found in the upper right corner of the Raspbian desktop.

 2. If you are running your Pi with a display (connected to a monitor or TV), you can skip to the next step.
 If you are running without a display (no monitor, e.g. logging in via ssh), run, from the command line: